cille112/spirii-challenge/README.md

 ## Use API
 The api is secured with basic authentication (the username and password is hardcoded) use `admin` as username and `password` as password when calling the api.
 If I were to create this on a real api I would not use predefined credentials like this, they shouldn't be hardcoded.
 Could consider using token based like JWT or OAuth.

+The api is running on localhost using port 8000.

 ## Data stream
 I have created a data stream that at random times adds a new reading from a meter.
 These readings are created using the rand package.
 A predefined list of meterId and consumerId is used to pick a random meter and consumer, in the meterId list there is an empty Id, which is to create anomalies.